You want to pass on your faith, but...

-The closest I have come to an answer is that a child’s faith is nurtured and cultivated in the home.
-Church, Christian schools, and Christian clubs all play a part, but if parents aren’t being transformed by the love of Christ, a child’s faith is unlikely to stick.
+The closest I have come to an answer is that <strong>a child's faith is nurtured and cultivated in the home.
+Church, Christian schools, and Christian clubs all play a part, but if parents aren't being transformed by the love of Christ, a child's faith is unlikely to stick.

 To this end, much of my blogging is devoted to encouraging and exhorting parents to deeper faith.
 I also find and develop resources to help us encourage and exhort our children to deeper faith.
-To subscribe (and receive my faith-inspiring stories for free), click here.

 If you've read this far, you're either really cool or you're my mom (who is also really cool).
 So here's some other stuff you might be interested to know.